bpietroniro/budget_schmudget/README.md

 My main objectives for this project were:

 - Create a classic CRUD app following best practices
-- Separation of concerns between app logic and database
+- Separation of concerns between app and database logic
 - Multiple page views
-- Get comfy with PostreSQL
+- Get comfy with PostgreSQL
 - Try my hand at styling with HTML/CSS from scratch

 ### Note about the database